Amazona

 Colour Adult:

 Both adults in general green, with black edging to feathers of crown to mantle and breast; green crown to nape, hindneck green margined with mauve; red feathered cere and forehead; yellow/green with less yellow upper cheeks to ear coverts; secondaries 1-5 red at bases, the remainder green; green tail.
 Eye ring pale yellow, eye orange.
-Bill dark grey.
+Beak dark grey.

 Colour Juvenile:

-As in adults, but paler red on lores and forehead; iris dark brown.
+As in adults, but paler red on lores and forehead.
+Iris dark brown.

 Call: